Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Experiments

 \smallbreak

 \textbf{User study.} In~\cref{fig:user_study}, we provide the results of a user study on prompts from PartiPrompt~\cite{yu2022scaling} and HPSv2~\cite{wu2023human}, asking users to assess the generated images based on visual appeal/realism and text alignment.
-We summarize $\sim$1,800 responses from 20 participants.
-The user study results show that applying SOLACE post-training SD3.5-M consistently outperforms the baseline model in terms of visual realism/appeal and text alignment.
+We summarize $\sim$3,600 responses from 40 participants.
+The results show that SD3.5-M post-trained with SOLACE consistently outperforms the baseline in both visual realism/appeal and text alignment.

 \smallbreak